Advice and resources : Typical speech sound development

 - sh, z, v, ch, j, l, r, th

-- Other consonant clusters: fl, fr, gr, gl, str, spl
+- other consonant clusters, such as fl, fr, gr, gl, str, and spl

 By four and a half years, sounds typically used are: